 SEO Audit Guide: Comprehensive Guide to Conducting SEO Audits

-You’ve launched your website, it looks promising initially, but then you notice a decline in traffic.
-It’s time for an SEO audit guide.
-If this sounds familiar, you’re not alone.
+You launch your website.
+It looks promising at first.
+Then traffic starts to slide.
+It's time for an SEO audit guide.
+If this sounds familiar, you're not alone.

-According to Ahrefs, a staggering 96.55% of content receives no organic traffic from Google.
-Feeling concerned?
-Don’t be.
-An SEO site audit can pinpoint common issues affecting your online performance.
+According to Ahrefs, a staggering 96.55% of content gets no organic traffic from Google.
+Worried?
+Don't be.
+An SEO site audit can pinpoint the common issues hurting your online performance.

-The good news is that acting on insights from an SEO audit can enhance your rankings, visitor numbers, and conversions.
-If you’re unsure where to start, this guide will walk you through the process step-by-step.
+The good news: act on what an SEO audit reveals, and you can lift your rankings, visitor numbers, and conversions.
+Not sure where to start?
+This guide walks you through the process step by step.

 Understanding SEO Audits